EuroBonus: Changes in point earnings

+Switch to SkyTeam in 2024

+SAS EuroBonus ended its participation in the Star Alliance scheme on 31 August 2024 following SAS’s announced realignment and subsequently became associated with SkyTeam when the airline formally joined the alliance on 1 September 2024.

+Existing EuroBonus tiers, points balances, and qualification rules were retained through the transition, with members continuing to earn and redeem points on Star Alliance carriers until the withdrawal date.

+From 1 September 2024, EuroBonus earning, redemption, and reciprocal elite‑recognition benefits became available across most SkyTeam airlines, with some partner integrations introduced in phases.
+EuroBonus Gold and Diamond members now correspond to SkyTeam Elite and Elite Plus, granting access to SkyPriority services, lounges, and other alliance‑wide benefits.

 Norwegian ban on frequent flyer miles

 Frequent flyer mile accrual was banned on Norwegian domestic flights between August 2002 and May 2013.
 In 2002, SAS bought up the rival airline Braathens, giving the company a near monopoly on major domestic routes within Norway.
 After a few months, the airline Norwegian Air Shuttle started flying major routes in competition.
 To remove the edge SAS had over the new airline, the Norwegian Competition Authority then banned the award of EuroBonus points in Norway from August 1 that year.

 In 2005, Morten A. Meyer, the Modernization Minister asked the competition authority to consider extending the ban on frequent flyer miles to include all of Scandinavia.
 Norwegian Air Shuttle and Sterling Airlines had also complained about SAS's bonus program in Scandinavia.
 It was pointed out that the situation on these routes was different from the monopoly which had been present on the Norwegian domestic market.

 The authorities indicated in 2007 that the ban on frequent flyer points would continue, arguing that the ban on EuroBonus had reduced ticket prices by 30% and boosted competition.
 SAS Norge, the Norwegian affiliate of SAS, protested, arguing that the extent of the fare reduction was exaggerated (claiming 18.4% rather than 30%) and was due to more efficient spending, not the ban on EuroBonus.

 Following the development of the market, whereby Norwegian Air Shuttle has grown since its launch in 2002 to become equal in size to SAS on most major domestic routes, the Norwegian Competition Authority begun yet another evaluation of the ban on domestic frequent flyer points in December 2010.
 The government lifted the ban on 16 May 2013, noting that the competition in the Norwegian airline market had improved.
 The European Free Trade Association Surveillance Authority had previously considered the ban illegal.